St Leonards Park: Phase 3: Early Twentieth Century development, 1900–1930

-Phase 4: Inter-war and early post-war years, 1930s-1960s
+Phase 4: Inter-war and early post-war years, 1930s–1960s

 During the early 1930s, St Leonards Park was a site for various government established work projects to create jobs.
 A Works Depot was constructed at this time near North Sydney Oval and rusticated stone work fences with a rough concrete finish were constructed.

 A playground was established on the original tennis court site during the 1930s and included rows of swings and climbing equipment.
 By the 1940s, the park's activities had been extended to included dance and drama programmes, as well as sporting events.
 The playground was staffed by the Leadership Training College where Mr Edgar Herbert was the principal, a leading Australian authority on physical training and children's development.
 The area was to become a model community centre but was never achieved by Herbert, due to the advent of World War II and the death of Herbert in 1948.

 Ornamental gardens were planted near Miller Street with the name St Leonards Park formed by planted garden beds.
 World War II also resulted in the construction of slit air raid trenches in a zig-zag pattern across the northern area of the park as well as near the War Memorial.
 These were later in-filled in 1944.
 A stone gazebo, constructed for the "Old Age and Invalid Pensioners" was constructed with funding from the Department of Local Government and Housing using rock faced stone and a terracotta tile roof.

 In 1948 the Music Shell, designed by Peddle Thorp and Walker was completed and officially opened on 13 November by the Honorable Clive R Evatt, Minister for Housing with an audience of 4000 watching to a performance by the Sydney Symphony Orchestra and the North Shore Choral Society.
 A brick wall was constructed around North Sydney Oval during 1936, resulting in the removal of a double avenue of Moreton Bay figs along the Miller St frontage.
 This wall was to enclose the oval and to allow concrete terrace style seating for 1200 people.

 The Cunningham Pavilion was constructed at the Bon Andrews Oval in 1930.
-H.M.
-Queen Elizabeth II and H.R.H.
-Duke of Edinburgh drove through St Leonards Park in front of 48,000 school children on 18 February 1954.
+Queen Elizabeth II and Philip, Duke of Edinburgh drove through St Leonards Park in front of 48,000 school children on 18 February 1954.
 A plaque set in sandstone is located in a low stone wall opposite Carlow St, facing Miller St within the Park to commemorate the occasion.